angusyang901130/AI_Project/README.md

 # AI_Project

-This is the final project of the course Introduction to AI
+This is the team final project of the course Introduction to AI

 ## Enviornment
 Python 3.10.4